 About 1-2% of the time he or she will invite you to connect.
 If this occurs when they need your product or service, this means it’s an immediate incoming warm lead.

 How to Optimize Your LinkedIn Profile (LinkedIn Profile Template)

-As somebody responsible for building business and making sales, your profile has one key purpose: Tell the prospect what problem you solve and why he or she should choose you to solve it.
+Your profile has one key purpose: To tell the prospect what problem you solve and why he or she should choose you to solve it.

 Here are the template elements you need to optimize for this LinkedIn strategy:

 This is simple.
-Get a professional color headshot done in your normal business attire for your target market.
+Get a professional color headshot done in normal business attire for your target market.

 If you want to shortcut this, have a friend take a photo for you.
 Do it outdoors in a well-lit area that doesn’t have direct sunlight beaming on you.
 Good locations are next to buildings, trees in a park, etc. Present a friendly yet professional face your customers will relate to.

 Make sure the background is not too light or too dark for your skin color and clothing.
 What you’re looking for is a good contrasting background. the background should be darker if you have light skin or light clothes.
 It should be lighter if you have dark skin or dark clothes.

 The byline is the text right under your name in the Profile Edit view.
 This line of text appears everywhere on LinkedIn, including the Who’s Viewed Your Profile and People You May Know areas.

 LinkedIn defaults your job title into this field.
-That’s completely wrong for a sales oriented LinkedIn strategy (although it’s correct if you’re looking for a job).
+That’s wrong for a sales-oriented LinkedIn strategy (although it’s correct if you’re looking for a job).

-Your Byline must succinctly describe the SPECIFIC VALUE you provide to your ideal target customers.
+Your Byline must succinctly describe the SPECIFIC JOB or VALUE you provide to your ideal target customers.